huntdatacenter/docs/docs/administer-science/services-model.md

 ![Coordinator roles](./services/images/hunt-cloud-data-space-roles.png "HUNT Cloud data space coordinator roles")

-* The **compliance coordinator** is our point of contact for issues related to agreements and compliance evaluations such as DPIA and ethical approvals inside the data space.
-The compliance coordinator can place lab orders and acts as deputy for other contacts when needed, including for the data space leader.
+* The **compliance administrator** is our point of contact for issues related to agreements and compliance evaluations such as DPIA and ethical approvals inside the data space.
+The compliance administrator can place lab orders and acts as deputy for other contacts when needed, including for the data space leader.

-* The **data coordinator** is the new point of contact for issues related to data inside the data space, including transfers, archiving, backups and similar for labs under the data space.
+* The **data administrator** is the new point of contact for issues related to data inside the data space, including transfers, archiving, backups and similar for labs under the data space.

-* The **technical coordinator** is the new point of contact for issues related to technical aspects for cloud services and analytical tools, including configurations, adjustments and maintenance for labs under the data space.
+* The **technical administrator** is the new point of contact for issues related to technical aspects for cloud services and analytical tools, including configurations, adjustments and maintenance for labs under the data space.

 * The **knowledge coordinator** is the new point of contact for knowledge transfers between lab users across labs under the data space, including know-hows related to user onboardings, common tasks, practical analytical setups, documentation etc.